sdsc-hpc-training-org/basic_skills/how_to_run_notebooks_on_comet/README.md

 **By** [Mary Thomas, SDSC](https://www.sdsc.edu/research/researcher_spotlight/thomas_mary.html) **Updated:**  July 14, 2020

 This quick-start guide will show you how to run jupyter notebooks on Comet using the [SDSC Reverse Proxy Service (RPS)](https://comet-notebooks-101.readthedocs.io/en/comet/methods/reverseProxy.html).
-RPS is a prototype system that will allow users to launch standard Jupyter Services on on any Comet compute node using a simple bash script called *start_notebook*.
+RPS is a prototype system that will allow users to launch secure (HTTPS) Jupyter Services on on any Comet compute node using a simple bash script called *start_notebook*.
 The notebooks will be made available to the user outside of the cluster firewall using a *secure* HTTPS connection between the external users web browser and the reverse proxy server.

 ## Set up a SECURE (HTTPS) Jupyter Notebook environment on Comet: